alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/AudioVideoInput-v1.md

 # org.alljoyn.SmartSpaces.Operation.AudioVideoInput version 1

 ## Theory of Operation
-This interface provides capabilites to control and monitor audio video input source of device such as TV or SetTopBox.
+This interface provides capabilities to control and monitor audio video input source of device such as TV or SetTopBox.

 ## Specification